guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ### 1. Introduction

-In recent years, deep learning \cite{ref1} model and LLM have shown significant improvement on natural language processing(NLP), computer vision and speech processing technologies.
+In recent years, deep learning \cite{ref1} and LLM \cite{ref2} have shown significant improvement on natural language processing(NLP), computer vision and speech processing technologies.
 However, the model performance is limited by the dataset quality.
 The main reason is that the dataset has a certain number of noisy data.
 In this paper, we present a framework to find the noisy data and relabel the noisy data,